Importing metadata

 Select the Excel, CSV or TSV format file with metadata to be imported.
 The rows in that file are displayed in the Metadata preview window (figure 13.4).

 The format of the columns should reflect the column contents.
-The designated format can be changed from within the Metadata Table editor, as described in Editing metadata.
-There, you can change the column data types (e.g. to types of numbers, dates, true/false) and you can designate a new key column.
+The designated format and the key column can be updated from within the Metadata Table editor.

 Figure 13.4: Rows being imported from a file containing metadata are shown in the Metadata preview table.